hpcleuven/VscDocumentation/source/globus/collections.rst

 The VSC hosts a number of collections:

-.. list-table:: Overview of collections for HPC systems
+.. list-table:: Overview of collections for Tier-2 Compute systems
    :header-rows: 1

    * - Name